Menu

 Do life insurance companies always test for HIV?

 You will not necessarily be tested for HIV when applying for life insurance.
-Any medical examination required usually comes down to the amount of cover you require and any pre-existing conditions or high-risk hobbies you have disclosed.
+Any medical examination required usually depends on the amount of coverage you require and any pre-existing conditions or high-risk hobbies you have disclosed.

-If you have a history of drug use, STDs, travel or work abroad in certain high-risk countries, you are more likely to be tested for HIV.
+If you have a history of drug use or STDs, travel, or work abroad in certain high-risk countries, you are more likely to be tested for HIV.

 If the insurance company does require a medical examination, they will test for a wide range of conditions, not just HIV.
-The examination results will be taken into account when determining your premium and the level of cover you can receive.
+The examination results will be considered when determining your premium and the level of cover you can receive.

 It is also worth noting that some life insurance companies will require a full medical examination if you list HIV as a pre-existing medical condition on your application.